 Having a Gratitude Practice can also help with building sustainable joy and peace.
 Spending a few moments at the start of everyday choosing to focus on the things that you are thankful for.
 Being grateful for what you do have in this moment.
 Choosing to focus on the positive when you notice fear or anger wanting to come in.
 Choosing instead thoughts of understanding, forgiveness, kindness, compassion and love.
 Having an attitude of gratitude.
 What we think about, we bring about.
 It is the law of attraction.
 What we think about is what we are attracting more of into our lives.

 From a scientific perspective you can actually do a lot to help support your physical and mental resiliency to stress.
 Nature has provided us with a multitude of resources to protect and even regrow those telomeres.
 By ensuring your nutritional and digestive health is getting looked after directly affects your gut health.
 90% of our Serotonin gets produced in the gut.
 Protecting your gut health allows better brain function.
 And better brain function allows for a healthier response to stress.
 Proactively supporting both your physical and mental immunity increases longevity and vitality.

 Studies are being done with essential oils and their effects on telomere length and growth.
 Oils like frankincense and lemongrass are being studied for the effects on cellular health.
 Science and traditional medicine are merging.
-We are now discovering the science behind meditation, yoga, essential oils and other traditional health practices.
+We are now discovering the science behind breath, meditation, yoga, essential oils and other traditional health practices.
 We are educating and empowering ourselves and our wellness.
 We are proactively supporting our overall wellness instead of waiting to feel pain and seeking out doctors and pharmaceuticals.
 The consciousness of humanity is rising.
 Collectively, we are becoming more aware of the mind and body connection and realizing through self responsibility that we and we alone are the creator of the reality we experience.

 Fill your cup.